reflectoring/reflectoring.github.io/_posts/2018-01-24-bintray-jcenter-maven-central.md

 ---

-In previous articles, I discussed [how to publish snapshots](/publish-snapshots-with-gradle/) to oss.jfrog.org and [releases to Bintray](/guide-publishing-to-bintray-with-gradle/) using Gradle as a build tool.
-While this is very helpful already, to make your release available to the public it's even better to publish it to the [JCenter](https://bintray.com/bintray/jcenter) and / or [Maven Central](https://search.maven.org/) repositories because those are widely known and supported by build tools.
+In previous articles, I discussed [how to publish snapshots](/publish-snapshots-with-gradle/) to oss.jfrog.org and [how to publish releases to Bintray](/guide-publishing-to-bintray-with-gradle/) using Gradle as a build tool.
+While this is very helpful already, you can get better exposure
+for your release by publishing it to the [JCenter](https://bintray.com/bintray/jcenter) and / or [Maven Central](https://search.maven.org/) repositories because those are widely known and supported by build tools.
 This article explains how to publish a release from your Bintray repository to JCenter and Maven Central.